Pratik5252/quick-readAI-chrome-extension/README.md

 # 🌐 **Quick Read AI** 🚀

 A Chrome Extension powered by **Nano AI** to enhance your browsing experience.
-This project was developed as part of the **Google Chrome Built-in AI Challenge** to demonstrate how to use **Chrome's built-in AI APIs**, such as **Gemini Nano**, to interact with integrated models and perform tasks like text summarization, webpage translation, and more.
+This project was developed as part of the **Google Chrome Built-in AI Challenge** to demonstrate how to use **Chrome's built-in AI APIs**, such as **Gemini Nano**, to interact with integrated models and perform tasks like text summarization, and more.

 ## 📝 **Features**

 - **Text Summarization**
   Highlight text on any webpage and get a concise summary.

-- **Web Page Translation**
-  Translate entire web pages into multiple languages instantly.

 - **Basic AI Tasks**
   Additional AI-powered utilities to improve productivity.